List of former Metro Local routes: 85 – Downtown LA – Glendale College via Cypress Ave, Eagle Rock Bl, and Verdugo Rd

-91 - Downtown LA - Glendale - Sunland - Sylmar (Olive View Medical Center) via Honolulu Ave and Glendale Ave
+91 – Downtown LA – Glendale – Sunland – Sylmar (Olive View Medical Center) via Honolulu Ave and Glendale Ave

-Line 91 was cancelled on June 27, 2021 as part of Metro's network restructuring through the NextGen Bus Plan.
+Line 91 was cancelled on June 27, 2021, as part of Metro's network restructuring through the NextGen Bus Plan.
 Except for service on Honolulu Ave, the entirety of Line 91 was duplicated with Line 90.
 Glendale Beeline Lines 3 and 31 provide alternate service on Honolulu Ave.

-93 - Sylmar Station - Burbank - Downtown LA via Glenoaks Bl, Brand Bl, Glendale Bl, and Allesandro St (First Generation)
+93 – Sylmar Station – Burbank – Downtown LA via Glenoaks Bl, Brand Bl, Glendale Bl, and Allesandro St (First Generation)

 Line 93 was cancelled in June 2003 as the majority of the route was duplicated by the route of Line 92 and Line 410 north of Colorado in Glendale which was cancelled at the same time.
 Service on Allesandro St was replaced by Line 603.
 In June 2025, Line 93 returned to service as a renumbering from Line 603 (coincidentally returning service on Allessandro under the new Line 93).

-96 - Sherman Oaks - North Hollywood - Universal City - Burbank Station - LA Zoo - Chinatown - Downtown LA via Riverside Dr, Olive Ave, and Crystal Springs Dr
+96 – Sherman Oaks – North Hollywood – Universal City – Downtown Burbank Station – LA Zoo – Chinatown – Downtown LA via Riverside Dr, Olive Ave, and Crystal Springs Dr

 Line 96 used to run from North Hollywood (Valley Plaza) (later rerouted to Sherman Oaks (Van Nuys/Moorpark) to replace Line 97) to Downtown LA (Grand/Venice) via Burbank and LA Zoo.
 In 2011, Line 96 was truncated to run between Downtown LA and Downtown Burbank Station.
 Line 155 replaced Line 96 west of Downtown Burbank Station to Sherman Oaks.
 On June 27, 2021, Line 96 was truncated again, from Downtown LA to Chinatown near Union Station.
 In December 2024, Line 96 was renumbered to Line 296, truncating service for the third time, but to Lincoln/Cypress A Line Station, omitting service to Downtown LA.
 Metro A Line and Lines 81, 90, and 94 will provide alternative service south of Cypress Park to Downtown LA.

-97 - Sherman Oaks - Downtown LA via Riverside Drive
+97 – Sherman Oaks – Downtown LA via Riverside Dr, Alameda Av, Main St, and Victory Bl

 Line 97 was cancelled in June 1995.
-The majority of the route was duplicated by the route of Line 96, which was rerouted to replace the old Line 97 service on Riverside Dr west of Lankershim Bl to Sherman Oaks.
+The majority of the route was duplicated by the route of Line 96 (now Line 296), which was rerouted to replace the old Line 97 service on Riverside Dr west of Lankershim Bl to Sherman Oaks.
 As of 2011, this segment was replaced by Line 155 and BurbankBus Pink Route.

-100-199
+100–199

-103 - Baldwin Hills (Baldwin Hills Crenshaw) - Vernon (38th / Soto) via Santa Barbara Ave (Martin Luther King, Jr. Bl), 41st St, and 38th St
+103 – Baldwin Hills (Baldwin Hills Crenshaw) – Vernon (38th / Soto) via Santa Barbara Ave (Martin Luther King, Jr. Bl), 41st St, and 38th St

 Line 103 was cancelled in June 1995.
 Alternatives include Lines 40 and 102.
 The DASH King-East and Southeast routes would later provide service on portions of the former route after its cancellation.